Stop training like a kangaroo.

 Lateral lunges train the legs in the frontal plane (side-to-side), providing strength that’s pertinent for lateral movement.
 It also places a stretch on the adductors, which is commonly susceptible to injury in athletes who don’t train in the frontal plane.

 A fun way to load this is with one heavy dumbbell held between your legs.
 In that variation you do all the reps on one side, then switch sides.

 There are many more single-leg exercises I program, from skater squats to front-foot elevated split squats (the RFESS’s cousin), to single-leg deadlifts (or RDL’s), but I’ll save the full index of single-leg exercises for another article.

 The one change you can make right now, especially if you have trouble with squatting, is to switch your back squat for a split squat or lunge variation in your program (especially useful for home workouts).
 Once you master the split squat, then move to the RFE split squat.

 Obviously I’m a big fan of split squats.
 And I love lunges too.
 But there are a few exercises that I don’t program.
 Not that there’s anything inherently bad about them.
 They’re fine exercises, but they have some drawbacks that split squats, lunges, and 1-leg squats don’t have.

-Pistol squats, unlike a 1-leg bench squat, requires you to bring the non-working leg up as you go down.
+Pistol squats, unlike a 1-leg bench squat, require you to bring the non-working leg up as you go down.
 That makes the most challenging part of the exercise not that stress on your legs, but the lack of hip flexion mobility in the opposite leg.
-Again, there’s nothing wrong with pistol squats, they’re just an inferior exercise to other exercises.
+Again, there’s nothing wrong with pistol squats, they’re just an inferior option for most people.